Accessibility statement for the Royal Air Force

 How accessible this website is

-• Some image alt text is missing or incorrect
+- Some image alternative text is missing or incorrect

-• Most PDF documents are not fully accessible to screen reader software
+- PDF documents do not fully meet accessibility standards, for example, they may not be fully accessible to screen reader software

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: [email protected].
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email: [email protected].

 Enforcement procedure